kyppen/volatility3GUI/README.md

 ## Description
 <br/>
-Tsukiyomi is a python program that uses Tkinter to give Volatility3 a graphical user interface. <br/>
+Tsukuyomi is a python program that uses Tkinter to give Volatility3 a graphical user interface. <br/>
 The intent of the GUI is to make the work of an experienced user faster, while also lowering the <br/>
 necessary skill level required to operate Volatility3.
 <br/>